yuwei-cheng/yuwei-cheng.github.io/index.md

 ## Academic Service
 - Reviewer for ICML, 2025
-- Reviewr for The American Statistician, 2023
+- Reviewer for The American Statistician, 2023
 - Reviewer for BMJ Global Health, 2022